mustberuss/patentsview/api-changes-2021.md

 5. How to handle the release?
 For a while both versions of the API are supposed to be around.
 Have people install the updated R package from a branch on ropensci/patentsview?
 When the original version of the API is retired do a CRAN build?
 6. Possible idea: ask the patentsview people if they could create a separate category for the R package in their forum?
 Guessing people may need help with their conversions!

+## Swagger 101
+Download [my version](https://patentsview.historicip.com/swagger/openapi_v2.yml) of the Swagger object for the new version of the API.
+Then upload it to the [Swagger Editor](https://editor.swagger.io/) and Generate the R client.
+That code or something like it could be used to generate fieldsdf.csv.
+(The codegen can be customized.)

 ## Carried Over
 Observations from the original version of the R package that are still true in this version.
-1. Paging isn't quite right, it repeats first request if all_pages = TRUE, slight improvement opportunity.
+1. Paging isn't quite right, it repeats the first request if all_pages = TRUE, slight improvement opportunity.
 2. The search field has to be explicitly specified in the f: parameter when a sort field is specified.
 The API does have default fields that could be sorted on, without specifying in the f: parameter.
 A script could  make API calls to see what the default fields are.
 Probably isn't worth the effort, and it's not necessarily an improvement! (it's just an observation)
 3. The screenshot of the highcharter plot in the top-assignees vignette is incomplete.
 The png only shows a little bit of IBM's yearly patents, not the full awesomeness of highcharter's plot.
 The line graph in the roensci blog looks fine, how was that one done?
 &nbsp;